joshdoesthis/react-router/README.md

 }

 const App = () => {
-  // Provide a synchronous function that returns a boolean
+  // Provide the router with the authentication state
+  // so that it can redirect to the login page if the
-  // indicating whether the user is authenticated or not. const { is_authenticated } = useAuth()
+  // user is not authenticated.
+  const { is_authenticated } = useAuth()

   return (